|« PreviousNext »|

 when the temporary credentials should expire.
 (For more information about the

-for Federated Users.)
+Credentials.)
 The call returns temporary

 security credentials consisting of an AWS access key ID, a secret access key, and a